foundriesio/docs/source/getting-started/flash-device/index.rst

 See :ref:`ref-qemu` for booting Qemu images.

 .. note::
-   LmP enforces eMMC boot whenever possible as this is the path to enable all security features it provides.
+   The :term:`Linux microPlatform` (LmP) enforces eMMC boot whenever possible as this is the path to enable all security features it provides.
 So for platforms with available eMMC, such as the NXP® i.MX EVKs, booting from eMMC rather than SD is highly recommended and enabled by default.

 .. _gs-boot: